riyadh11/Xamarin-To-Do-List/README.md

 Todo
 ====

-This sample demonstrates a Todo list application where the data is stored and accessed in a local SQLite database.
+This app demonstrates a Todo list application where the data is stored and accessed in a local SQLite database.

 The app functionality is: